1. Should I get a stainless or Chrome-Moly steel barrel?

 8. Do I need to lap/fire lap my barrel?

 No you don't.
-IBI barrels are hand lapped twice during the manufacturing process!
+IBI barrels are honed and hand lapped twice during the manufacturing process!
 You will receive your barrel after great care has been taken to make it the best shooting barrel you've ever had.
 Any type of lapping or fire lapping not done during manufacturing will void the warranty on your barrel.